koushilab/Int-Ext-Revamp/backend/README.md

 This tool is designed for legitimate business research and lead generation.
 Please ensure you:

-- ✅ Respect Houzz's terms of service
+- ✅ Respect Int's terms of service
 - ✅ Use extracted data responsibly
 - ✅ Don't overwhelm their servers (built-in rate limiting helps)
 - ✅ Comply with local data protection laws (GDPR, CCPA, etc.)